As said above: In spite of an immense lot of research

 development of the same structural kind on different levels, where

-underlying level becomes the "memory" ... or is seen as
+underlying level becomes the "memory" ... or is seen

-with concepts as inversions, resonances, conjugates, complementary
+connected with concepts as inversions, resonances, conjugates,

 e.
-Then, about mass, mostly disregarded when the
+Then, about mass, mostly disregarded when the genetic

-by physicists.
-That shouldn't be taken as a reason for regarding
+That shouldn't be taken as a reason for regarding mass as an unimportant

-mass as an unimportant property for the emergence of life.
-Sooner,
+property for the emergence of life.
+Sooner, it would be extremely

-it would be extremely astonishing if not all atomic properties played
+astonishing if not all atomic properties played essential roles

-essential roles at the creation.
+at the creation.

 The main objection to reevaluate